 Some have postulated that they waited seven days, not because they wanted to take the communion with the disciples of that city (which could only be taken on Sunday), but because no boat became available during that time.
 Again, the evidence militates against this hypothesis.

-The text clearly indicates that they did not need a boat to arrive at their next destination (Assos), since Paul was able to walk there “on foot” (20.13).
+The text indicates that they did not need a boat to arrive at their next destination (Assos), since Paul was able to walk there “on foot” (Acts 20.13).
 Thus, they were not merely waiting for a boat.

 Still, there may have been other plausible explanations for their delay.
 Perhaps the first day was the only day the local church could actually convene that week?
 Perhaps Paul became ill, or perhaps protracted inclement weather inhibited travel, etc.?

-However, the most plausible explanation, given all the evidence, is that Paul’s company stayed the week in the city because 1) they wanted to take the communion with the church at Troas; and 2) the church was authorized to observe the communion only on the first day of the week.
+However, these are speculations that ignore the rationale provided by Luke.
+The most plausible explanation, given all the evidence, is that Paul’s company stayed the week in the city because (1) they wanted to take the communion with the church at Troas; and (2) the church was authorized to observe the communion only on the first day of the week.
 Since they were unable to arrive in town until Monday, they stayed until the following Sunday to accomplish this objective.

 If the disciples at Troas met to take the Lord’s Supper on Sunday (instead of Saturday night), why did they wait until the evening of the first day to do so?